-Depending on the region and weather, sakura season in Japan lasts for less than one month, with about one week of full bloom, though the sakura-inspired snacks start emerging as early as January!
+Depending on the region and weather, sakura season in Japan lasts for less than one month, with about one fleeting week of full bloom, though the sakura-inspired snacks start emerging as early as January!

-In Japan, food is hotbed of competition between different regions.
+In Japan, food is a hotbed of competition between different regions.
 Who has the most succulent, highly-marbled wagyu beef?
-Whose okonomiyaki style is superior, the layered Hiroshima style or Osaka’s all-in-one?
-Wagashi sweets are no exception.
-Sakura mochi is the battleground where Kanto and Kansai duke it out.
-On the right side we have Tokyo’s champion, the refined Kanto-style sakura mochi: a smooth, flattened piece of mochi that envelops a ball of anko, sweet bean paste.
+Whose okonomiyaki style is superior, the layered Hiroshima style or Osaka’s mixed version?

+When it comes to wagashi sweets, sakura mochi is the battleground where Kanto and Kansai duke it out.
+On the right side, we have Tokyo’s champion, the refined Kanto-style sakura mochi: a smooth, flattened piece of mochi that envelops a ball of anko, sweet bean paste.
 On the left, there's the Kansai-style sakura mochi with a chewy texture, grains of glutinous rice still retaining some of their original integrity.
 A pickled cherry blossom leaf enrobes both.

 The winner?
 You decide.
 Pick up your sweets at these wagashi shops in Tokyo before sakura season ends.

 For the full list of sakura-inspired treats, give Sakura Snacks for Cherry Blossom Season a read.

 Our original sakura meringue cookie recipe has all the delicateness and ephemerality of the cherry blossoms themselves.
 They're crisp and light, with a balance of sweetness, saltiness, and sakura aroma; made by whipping egg whites with sakura flavoring, and dusting freeze-dried salted sakura powder on top of the piped meringues before baking.